MedhaviPatil/Diamond-Price-Prediction-using-ML/README.md

 There are 53,940 diamonds in the dataset with 10 features (carat, cut, color, clarity, depth, table, price, x, y, and z).
 Most variables are numeric in nature, but the variables cut, color, and clarity are ordered factor variables

 ### About Diamonds:
-diamond, a mineral composed of pure carbon.
+Diamond, a mineral composed of pure carbon.
 It is the hardest naturally occurring substance known; it is also the most popular gemstone.
 Because of their extreme hardness, diamonds have a number of important industrial applications.

 # Data Gathering
 link to data source : https://www.kaggle.com/datasets/shubhankitsirvaiya06/diamond-price-prediction